bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    */
   // BK NOTE - Crowdsale end date can be changed by the owner at any point during the crowdsale, to a time later than when the change is made
-  //           The `EndsAtChanged(...)` event is logged function setEndsAt(uint time) onlyOwner {
+  //           The `EndsAtChanged(...)` event is logged
+  // BK Ok - Only owner
+  function setEndsAt(uint time) onlyOwner {

-    if(now > time) {
+    // BK Ok - Can only update to a future time if(now > time) {
       throw; // Don't change past
     }
+    // BK Ok
     endsAt = time;
+    // BK Ok - Log event
     EndsAtChanged(endsAt);
   }